-The product STARCOS SPK2.3 with Digital Signature Application StarCert of Giesecke & Devrient GmbH has been evaluated against the Information Technology Security Evaluation Criteria and the Information Technology Security Evaluation Manual.
-The evaluation has been performed under the terms of the certification scheme debisZERT of debis Systemhaus Information Security Services GmbH.
-The certification procedure applied conforms to the rules of service type 4: Certificates recognised by the BSI.
+The product STARCOS SPK 2.3 v 7.0 with Digital Signature Application StarCert v 2.2 of Giesecke & Devrient GmbH has been evaluated against the Information Technology Security Evaluation Criteria and the Information Technology Security Evaluation Manual.
+The evaluation has been performed under the terms of the certification scheme of T-Systems ISS GmbH (formerly known as debis Systemhaus Information Security Services GmbH, certification body debisZERT).
+The certification procedure applied conforms to the rules of service type 4: Deutsches IT-Sicherheitszertifikat [German IT Security Certificate].